xxz619/blog/_posts/2020-06-21-first_post.md

 Once you get that downloaded, you can follow this video series hosted by Mike Dane.
 Because of problems I ran into on my own system, I couldn't follow it exactly, but the entire video series was instrumental in helping me get this blog up.
 You can watch it [here](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB).

-I was inspired by a few people, including Juliette Sinibardy (who happens to go to the same online school I do), and in her own blog she mentions two other people that have helped her in her jounrey to setting up her website, Laura Tebben and Ryan Kozak.
+I was inspired by a few people, including Juliette Sinibardy (who happens to go to the same online school I do), and in her own blog she mentions two other people that have helped her in her journey to setting up her website, Laura Tebben and Ryan Kozak.

 It was a journey for me in sweat and sometimes literal tears, but it was worth it.
 My first blog was created on Wordpress, and although the theme I chose is lovely, I didn't like the fact that ads would pop up randomly.
 I wanted more control over how the blog looked in terms of colors and layouts, and also only the content that I wanted and nothing I didn't ask for.